jyesselm/rna_map_nextflow/docs/optimization/archive/OPTUNA_ENV_SETUP.md

 If you get import errors, make sure:
 1. The environment is activated: `conda activate rna-map-optuna`
-2. The package is installed: `pip install -e .`
+2. The package is installed: `cd src/rna_map && python -m pip install -e . && cd ../..`
 3. You're using the correct Python: `which python` should point to the conda environment

 ### Bowtie2 Not Found